Join Here | Log In

 Related article: FMO3 genetic variants

-On the other hand, animal studies show a link between TMAO and heart-related tests.
-In mice, TMAO levels correlated with heart dysfunction.
+On the other hand, animal studies show a link between TMAO levels and heart dysfunction.
 Moreover, blocking the formation of TMAO while keeping the same diet prevented cardiac dysfunction.[ref]
+Cell studies show that TMAO increases vascular cell adhesion molecule-1, which is implicated in atherosclerosis.[ref]

 While there is still a lot of research needed here, to err on the side of caution, you likely want to avoid TMAO being high.